המוסד למען קדושת חיי אדם

 ✡ PRO-LIFE BLOG ✡

-Their miraculous rescue from capture at the Red Sea provides a unique opportunity for freedom and spiritual fulfillment, initially appreciated and embraced, but soon squandered.
+Passover promises rescue from slavery and death, a miraculous opportunity for life, freedom and spiritual fulfillment, initially appreciated and embraced, but soon squandered.

 The Passover story is a long complex saga with many hidden realities, meanings and revelations.
 These enriching dimensions of the story answer questions far beyond the four asked at the Seder meal and explain much about the miracles that lead to freedom for a nation after approximately 130 years of brutal enslavement.

 It's an epic story, a timeless story.
 Its themes apply to events throughout human history.
-These include paganism, slavery, population control, death inducing forced labor, infanticide, mentally ill leadership with a delusional god complex bent on total domination, the emergence of a hero and supernatural events that fulfill prophecy and inspire the human heart.
+These include the right to life and liberty, slavery, population control, death inducing forced labor, paganism, infanticide, leaders bent on total domination, the emergence of a hero and supernatural events that fulfill prophecy and inspire the human heart.

 The whole of Egyptian society participates in this long term pogrom that lasts over 80 years.
 Infanticide numbers are estimated at between two and three million Jewish male babies in those years.

 Moses is born 3 months premature in the midst of this baby slaughter, miraculously surviving until his Mother can't hide him any longer from the threat of infant murder.
 She places him in a waterproof basket into the Nile river to arrive at the palace and is rescued by Pharaoh's daughter.
-Moses goes on to lead his people out of bondage eighty years later.
+Moses grows up to lead his people out of bondage eighty years later.

 The Passover story recounts the devastating damage done to Egyptian society by the first nine plagues and the ultimate slaying of the first born followed by a swift departure of a mixed multitude of people numbering 2.5 million, plus livestock.
 Their miraculous rescue from capture at the Red Sea provides a unique opportunity for freedom and spiritual fulfillment, initially appreciated and embraced, but soon squandered.

 The story of Passover also includes the emergence of a hero and supernatural events that fulfill prophecy and inspire the human heart.
 These perennial themes persist among people of faith despite current temporal realities.
-We need only bow our head in prayer for the guidance we need to take positive action and then raise our eyes to Heaven for the reassurance that heroes among us emerge and through their agency God promises us many opportunities for freedom and spiritual fulfillment.
-These are promises we can rely on.
+We need only bow our head in prayer for the guidance we need to take positive action and then raise our eyes to Heaven for the reassurance that heroes among us emerge and through their agency God promises us many opportunities for life, for freedom and for spiritual fulfillment.

 Please share this post on your social media to amplify our message in this troubled world.
 Thank you.